mihailsgo/DM-SS-ECM-SmartUI-module/readme.txt

-Scenario 1: Deliver latest DM SS SMartUI module to new client
+Scenario Nr.
+1: Deliver latest DM SS SMartUI module to new client
   1. Install microservices - container / archive / fallback
+  2. Copy from DM DEMO "D:\nginx-1.15.0\conf\nginx.conf" file and put it at the same location in new client machine.
-  2. Copy from DM DEMO Signing_Proxy application: D:\nginx-1.15.0\node\Signing_Proxy\ to same path
+  3. Copy from DM DEMO Signing_Proxy application "D:\nginx-1.15.0\node\Signing_Proxy\" to same path in new client machine.
-  3. Export CS folder from DM DEMO ECM: CS - Applications - Signing Services.
-Import at the same path in new client ECM.
+  4. Export CS folder "CS - Applications - Signing Services" from DM DEMO ECM.
+Import in "CS - Applications" folder in new client ECM.
-  4. DMCSUISIGN module install - take module (dmcsuisign_16_2_10) from https://github.com/mihailsgo/DM-SS-ECM-SmartUI-module.
+  5. DMCSUISIGN module install - take module (dmcsuisign_16_2_10) from https://github.com/mihailsgo/DM-SS-ECM-SmartUI-module.
-  5. Set Active View override for "Function Menu" (take override file ) and "Promoted Commands"
-  6. + risinājumu Browse view modifikācijas lai ir pieejams no risinājumu formām
+  6. Add ActiveView overrides for "Function Menu" and "Promoted Commands" in classic view.
+Take override files here: https://github.com/mihailsgo/DM-SS-ECM-SmartUI-module/tree/main/ECM%20overrides."Function Menu.html" file for "Function Menu" override, "Promoted Commands.html" for "Promoted commands" override.
+  7. Separately adjust solution browse view component to support signing (should be discussed with SS team to define estimate for such activities - very individual for each client).
+  8. If client has requested eparakstsMobile - ask Keit to help with client credentials configurations at microservice level.
+Ask Edgars St. to register ePM instance at LVRTC.

-Scenario 2: Updating existing DM SS SMartUI module to latest version
+Scenario Nr.
+2: Updating existing DM SS SMartUI module to latest version (includes ePM)
   1. Microservices should be updated to latest version.
   2. Unistall such modules if they are installed: DMCSUIINFO un CREATECONTAINER.
   3. DMCSUISIGN module install - take module (dmcsuisign_16_2_10) from https://github.com/mihailsgo/DM-SS-ECM-SmartUI-module.